Henauxg/bevy_quinnet/README.md

 It also makes uses of [`Channels`](#channels).
 The server broadcasts the paddle position every tick via the `PaddleMoved` message on an `Unreliable` channel, the `BrickDestroyed` and `BallCollided` events are emitted on an `UnorderedReliable` channel, while the game setup and start are using the default `OrderedReliable` channel.

-Start two clients with `cargo run --example breakout`, "Host" on one and "Join" on the other.
+Start two clients with `cargo run --example breakout --features=bincode-messages`, "Host" on one and "Join" on the other.

 [breakout_versus_demo_short.mp4](https://user-images.githubusercontent.com/19689618/213700921-85967bd7-9a47-44ac-9471-77a33938569f.mp4)
 </details>